Updated 19 August 2021

 You are expected to take all reasonable steps to leave the UK where it is possible to do so or apply to regularise your stay in the UK.
 You are allowed to access Visa and Immigration services as these are considered an essential public service.
 You must follow current COVID-19 rules for where you live, in England, Scotland, Wales and Northern Ireland.

-If you intend to leave the UK to return to a country or territory currently listed amber or red but have not been able to do so and you have a visa or leave that expires between 1 March 2021 and 31 March 2021 you may request additional time to stay, known as ‘exceptional assurance’.
+If you intend to leave the UK to return to a country or territory currently listed amber or red but have not been able to do so and you have a visa or leave that expires by 30 June 2021 you may request additional time to stay, known as ‘exceptional assurance’.

 Please submit your request for an ‘exceptional assurance’ by emailing firstname.lastname@example.org with the following details:

 - Home Office, GWF or any other reference number

 - evidence of flight or evidence showing reason you can’t leave